MicrosoftDocs/architecture-center/docs/solution-ideas/articles/kafka-on-azure.md

 To help you evaluate the options for Kafka on Azure, we've placed them on a continuum between Infrastructure-as-a-service (IaaS) and Platform-as-a-service (PaaS).

 We recommend that you evaluate them using a PaaS-first approach.
-This means that you consider whether your design requirements are met using the PaaS offering, and if you come across a limitation, move on to the next offering in the list.
+First, consider whether your design requirements are met using the PaaS offering, and if you come across a limitation, move on to the next offering in the list.

 The following diagram summarizes the Kafka on Azure options using the IaaS-PaaS continuum.

 ![Diagram showing the steps in a PaaS first approach with Kafka on Azure.](../media/kafka-on-azure-paas-first-approach.png)

 In the following sections, we'll look at the options for Kafka on Azure one by one, presenting pros and cons for each.

 ## Components